transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 ## Persistent storage considerations
 {: #ibp-console-storage}

 {{site.data.keyword.blockchainfull_notm}} Platform requires persistent storage for each CA, peer, and ordering node.
 When you deploy a standard Kubernetes cluster in {{site.data.keyword.cloud_notm}}, it uses a pre-configured storage class that is backed by [{{site.data.keyword.cloud_notm}} File Storage](/docs/infrastructure/FileStorage?topic=FileStorage-getting-started).
-You have the option to upgrade your storage class, change your backing storage, or use third party services.
+You have the option to upgrade your storage class, change your backing storage, or use third-party services.

 Every cluster on the {{site.data.keyword.IBM_notm}} Kubernetes Service comes with predefined, `default` storage class that is used to provision persistent storage on {{site.data.keyword.cloud_notm}}.
 When you deploy a blockchain node to that cluster by using the {{site.data.keyword.blockchainfull_notm}} Platform console or the APIs, the node uses this `default` storage class to dynamically provision the amount of storage that you specify on {{site.data.keyword.cloud_notm}}.
 If you make no changes, the `default` storage class is the [Bronze-level File Storage](/docs/containers?topic=containers-file_storage#file_predefined_storageclass){: external} backed by [Endurance File Storage](/docs/infrastructure/FileStorage?topic=FileStorage-about#provisioning-with-endurance-tiers).